DaxxTrias/NFI_FQ/readme.md

       --strategy NostalgiaForInfinityX
 ```

-* For example changing line 3 above to binanceus or bybit if you intend to dedicate to a specific exchange.
+* For example changing line 3 above to binanceus or bybit if you intend to dedicate to one of their specific exchanges.
-* Ideally you would want a custom config setup for each of the exchanges you intend to trade on
+* Ideally you would want a custom config setup for each of the exchanges you intend to use the bot on

 ## Specific Exchange Config

-There are generally 3 files that change from exchange to exchange (these are my names, you dont have to use my names get creative)
+There are generally 3 files that change from exchange to exchange (these are my names, you dont have to use my names you should get creative)

 ```
 * pairlists-usd-private.json